rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 2. Configure Product Data
 3. Generate Feed Easily

 -- That's it.
-Your feed is ready and you can start selling in your desired marketplace.
+Your WooCommerce product feed is ready and you can start selling in your desired marketplace.

 Use features such as category mapping, custom fields, product filters, Google Auto-sync, and many more to generate optimised feed for greater results.